-Settlement is density-dependent, sex-dependent and exhibits individual variability in density dependence.
-The initial trait distributions are the same for both sexes, and should be set as follows S0Mean = 0.75, S0SD = 0.1, S0Scale = 0.1, AlphaSMean = -10.0 (note negative sign), AlphaSSD = 2.0, AlphaSScale = 2.0, BetaSMean = 1.0, BetaSSD = 0.2, BetaSScale = 0.2.
-122Males are required to find a mate in the cell in order to settle there.
-Also set MinSteps, MaxSteps and MaxStepsYear to zero.
+Settlement is density-dependent, sex-dependent and exhibits individual variability and density dependence.
+Males are required to find a mate in the cell in order to settle there.
+Also set MinSteps, MaxSteps and MaxStepsYear to zero.The initial trait distributions (the same for both sexes) should be normal distributions with the following parameters:

+S0 mean = 0.075, s.d. = 0.1,

+Alpha mean = -10.0, s.d. = 2.0,

+Beta mean = 1.0, s.d. = 0.2

-The genetic architecture should comprise one chromosome for each of the species’ twelve variable traits (three for the emigration norm of each sex and three for the settlement norm of each sex), and each chromosome should have three loci.
-Also set ProbMutn = 0.0001, ProbCross = 0.25, AlleleSD = 0.01 and MutationSD = 0.02.
+Using the GeneticsFile and TraitsFile, set the genetic architecture so that it comprises one chromosome for each of the species’ twelve variable traits (three for the emigration norm of each sex and three for the settlement norm of each sex), and each chromosome should have three loci (positions) for the trait it controls.
+Also set the mutation rate for each trait to 0.0001 and the recombination rate to 0.25.
+All mutations should be sampled in a normal distribution centered on 0, with standard deviation 0.01.
+All traits should express as the average value of all the alleles controlling them.

 The model should be run for 4001 years.
-Output Range data should be produced annually, Populations and Traits per cell every 100 years, Individuals every 500 years and Genetics every 4000 years as a cross-table for adults only.
-The species is initialised in all suitable cells at half carrying capacity and at a quasi-equilibrium initial distribution.
+Output Range data should be produced annually, Populations and Traits per cell every 100 years, Individuals every 500 years.Gene Values should be output every 4000 years, for a sample of 10 cells or patches for adults (stage 1) only.
+The species is initialised in all suitable cells (among the 10,000) in the landscape at half carrying capacity and at a quasi-equilibrium initial density.
 As there is only one non-juvenile stage, only one proportion column is required, i.e. PropStage1 = 1.

-Any parameters not mentioned above should be set to the values reported in the output Parameters file.
-If all parameters are set correctly, the output Parameters file should match the example one provided for simulation 1.

-The simulation should take around 10 minutes to run, but times vary from one computer to another.

 Summarising the output data

 To summarise the output data, you should use whatever software package is suitable, and with which you are familiar, e.g. Excel, R, SAS, SPSS, or a combination of them as necessary.